 Friday food deals and freebies

-Remember that not all local franchises participate in all national promotions, so be sure to call before you go.
+Remember, not all local restaurants participate in all national promotions, so it’s always good to check ahead of time.

 Copyright © 2013 Microsoft.
 All rights reserved.